wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### General design

 The plugin API was largely inspired by [PEP 517](https://peps.python.org/pep-0517/).
-However, it was extended to support classes that are instantiated, in order to facilitate single initialization and clean caching of plugin state between multiple method calls.
+However, it was extended to support classes that are instantiated, to facilitate single initialization and clean caching of plugin state between multiple method calls.
 For the convenience of plugin authors, both class-level and module-level (with global variables and functions) API implementations are supported.